 - Skis / Snowboards - Footwear: The athletes may wear their boots on their feet, but are not allowed to wear them anywhere else (such as around their neck).
-Other shoes cannot be taken on the podium during presentation except if they are worn on the feet. - Poles: not on/around skis, normally in the other hand - Goggles: either worn or around the neck - Helmet: if worn only on the head and not on another piece of equipment, e.g. skis or poles - Ski straps: maximum of two with name of the producer of skis; eventually one can be used for a wax company - Nordic Combined and Cross-Country Ski Poles Clips.
+Other shoes cannot be taken on the podium during presentation except if they are worn on the feet. - Poles: not on/around skis, normally in the other hand.
+Para athletes are exempt from this rule and may bring poles on/around the skis. - Goggles: either worn or around the neck - Helmet: if worn only on the head and not on another piece of equipment, e.g. skis or poles - Ski straps: maximum of two with name of the producer of skis; eventually one can be used for a wax company - Nordic Combined and Cross-Country Ski Poles Clips.
 A clip can be used to hold the two poles together.
 The clip can be the width of the two poles, though not wider than 4 cm.
 The length (height) can be 10 cm.
 The long side of the clip is to be parallel to the poles.
-The commercial marking of the pole manufacturer can cover the entire surface of the clip. - All other accessories are prohibited: waist bags with belt, phones on neck-bands, bottles, rucksack/backpack, etc. - 207.1.3 An unofficial presentation (flower ceremony) of the winner, and the winners ceremony immediately after the event in the event area with the national anthem even before the protest time has expired, is allowed at the organiser's own risk.
-Visible wearing of the starting bibs is mandatory.
+The commercial marking of the pole manufacturer can cover the entire surface of the clip. - All other accessories are prohibited: waist bags with belt, phones on neck-bands, bottles, rucksack/backpack, etc.

-207.1.4 Visible wearing of the starting bib of the event or other outerwear of the NSA is mandatory in the restricted corridor (including the leader board and TV interview locations).
+- An unofficial presentation (flower ceremony) of the winner, and the winners ceremony immediately after the event in the event area with the national anthem even before the protest time has expired, is allowed at the organiser's own risk.
+Visible wearing of the starting bibs is mandatory. - Visible wearing of the starting bib of the event or other outerwear of the NSA is mandatory in the restricted corridor (including the leader board and TV interview locations).